cwsdigital/tailwind-utopia/README.md

   },
 }
 ```
-**NB:** Due to the way Tailwind's theme and extend works this plugin provides
+**N.B.** Due to the way Tailwind's theme and extend works this plugin provides
-blank entries as it's default theme file - this means all customisation shoudl
+blank entries as it's default theme file - this means all customisation should
 happen within the `extend:` key of the Tailwind config, and you will need to
 provide the whole array of text and spacing sizes you require.
 If you leave the
 sizes keys blank, only then will the plugin use it's defaults.